-This subrule is classified as a civil penalty provision under the National Gas (South Australian) Regulations.
-See clause 6 and Schedule 3 of the National Gas (South Australian) Regulations.
+This subrule is classified as a tier 1 civil penalty provision under the National Gas (South Australia) Regulations.
+(See clause 6 and Schedule 3 of the National Gas (South Australia) Regulations.)

 (2) For the purposes of subrule (1), the making of a day-ahead nomination or renomination is deemed to represent to transportation service providers, other transportation facility users and auction participants that the day-ahead nomination or renomination will not be changed, unless the person making the day-ahead nomination or renomination becomes aware of a change in the material conditions and circumstances upon which the day-ahead nomination or renomination is based.